Francis X. DiLorenzo

 Francis Xavier DiLorenzo (April 15, 1942 – August 17, 2017) was an American prelate of the Roman Catholic Church.
 He served as bishop of the Diocese of Richmond in Virginia from 2004 until his death in 2017.

-Previously DiLorenzo was the fourth bishop of the Diocese of Honolulu in Hawaii and as an auxiliary bishop of the Diocese of Scranton in Pennsylvania from 1988 to 1994.
+Previously, DiLorenzo was the fourth bishop of the Diocese of Honolulu in Hawaii from 1994 to 2004 and an auxiliary bishop of the Diocese of Scranton in Pennsylvania from 1988 to 1994.

 Biography

 Early life

 DiLorenzo was born on April 15, 1942, in Philadelphia, Pennsylvania, the oldest of three children of Samuel and Anita Porrino DiLorenzo.
 He attended St. Callistus School and St. Thomas More High School, both in Philadelphia.
 He then entered St. Charles Borromeo Seminary in Wynnewood, Pennsylvania.

 Priesthood

 DiLorenzo was ordained to the priesthood by Cardinal John Krol in Philadelphia on May 18, 1968, at age 26.
 DiLorenzo studied in Rome, earning a Licentiate in Sacred Theology from the Alphonsian Academy and a Doctor of Sacred Theology degree from the Pontifical University of St. Thomas Aquinas.
 DiLorenzo returned to the United States to work at Saint Pius X High School in Pottstown, Pennsylvania as a chaplain and teacher of theology.
 He later served as chaplain and associate professor of moral theology at Immaculata College in East Whiteland Township, Pennsylvania.

 In 1983, Pope John Paul II named DiLorenzo as a chaplain of his holiness.
-That same year, he was appointed vice rector of St. Charles Borromeo Seminary, eventually becoming rector.
+That same year, the archdiocese appointed him as vice rector of St. Charles Borromeo Seminary; he eventually became rector.
 DiLorenzo also served on the Archdiocesan Committee and was a prosynodal judge of the Metropolitan Tribunal.
-He was named by the Vatican as a member of the Papal Household and received the title prelate of honor of his holiness.
+He was named by the Vatican as a member of the papal household and received the title prelate of honor of his holiness.